sbendiola/akka-template-rest/README.md

 # Akka/REST Project Template

 This project is a template for getting started with SBT and Akka''s REST support.
 It simply provides an initial development environment for experimentation.
+If you are interested in some samples checkout my akka-samples project.

 ## Notes
 * Because this project uses the AkkaServlet to run the application in a separate container, you do not need to download or clone the akka project.